 - Posting patient information is a HIPAA violation and is strictly prohibited.
-This includes patient names (partial or full), descriptions of treatments or conditions, or patient photos (to include photos of a patient's face or a photo with patients in the background). - Denver Health does not require you to "friend" or accept social media requests from any patient or family member of a patient.
-In the interest of personal privacy, Denver Health strongly cautions against connecting with patients on social media. - Medical staff is advised to be aware that offering medical advice via social media to a patient/potential patient in another state may constitute an unlicensed practice of medicine. - Blogs, websites, wikis, chat rooms, and other forms of social media communications made by employees in an individual capacity are individual interactions, not official communications. - Denver Health requests that users make clear, in some manner, that your views are personal.
-For example, it is best to include a disclaimer such as "The postings on this site are my own and do not necessarily reflect the views of Denver Health."
+This includes patient names (partial or full), descriptions of treatments or conditions, or patient photos (to include photos of a patient's face or a photo with patients in the background). - Denver Health does not encourage you to "friend" or accept social media requests from any patient or family member of a patient.
+In the interest of personal privacy, Denver Health strongly cautions against contacting or connecting with patients on social media. - Medical Staff are advised to be aware that offering medical advice via social media to a patient/potential patient in another state may constitute an unlicensed practice of medicine. - Blogs, websites, wikis, chat rooms, and other forms of social media communications made by team members in an individual capacity are individual interactions, not official communications. - Denver Health requests that users make clear, in some manner, that your views are personal.
+For example, it is best to include a disclaimer such as "The postings on this site are my own and do not necessarily reflect the views of Denver Health"

-- When you use social media, use good judgment and be aware that all content, posts and activity is public.
-Always be respectful to fellow employees, our customers, patients, our partners and affiliates, and others that work on behalf of Denver Health.
-Avoid using statements, photographs, video or audio that reasonably could be viewed as malicious, obscene, threatening or intimidating, that disparages our employees, customers, partners and affiliates, or that might constitute harassment or bullying.
-Examples of such conduct might include offensive posts meant to intentionally harm someone's reputation or posts that could contribute to a hostile work environment on the basis of someone's race, sex, disability, religion or any other status protected by law or Denver Health policy. - Your social networking site is not the ideal place to make complaints such as alleged discrimination, compliance, harassment, or safety issues.
-Complaints to Denver Health regarding these issues shall be made consistent with Denver Health's complaint procedures and options so that management can address them.
-Appropriate contacts include the Denver Health ValuesLine, your direct supervisor, Human Resources, or other means identified in Denver Health policies and procedures. - If you are contacted by a member of the media to speak on behalf of Denver Health about a posting or comment you have made on a social networking site, your very first action - before doing anything else - is to direct the media request to the Media Relations Department and alert them at Public_Relations@dhha.org or DenverHealthMedia@dhha.org. - When using social media, team members may be subject to many aspects of this Code of Conduct, duty of confidentiality, Denver Health policies and procedures and/or Standards of Behavior.
-Consequently, we expect appropriate and professional behavior.
+- When you use social media, use good judgment and be aware that all content, posts, and activity is public.
+We request that you be respectful of DHHA and our team members, customers, patients, partners, affiliates, and others.
+Avoid using statements, photographs, video, or audio that reasonably could be viewed as malicious, obscene, threatening or intimidating; that disparages DHHA or our team members, patients, customers, partners, and affiliates; or that might constitute harassment or bullying.
+Examples of such conduct might include: offensive posts meant to intentionally harm someone's reputation or posts that could contribute to a hostile work - Social networking sites are not the appropriate place to report concerns including, but not limited to, alleged discrimination, compliance, harassment, or safety issues.
+Concerns regarding these issues should be made directly to the Denver Health ValuesLine, your direct supervisor, Human Resources, or other means identified in Denver Health policies and procedures.